arponr/arponr.github.io/_drafts/hotel.md

 &ldquo;. . . ."

-My neck squirms, eyes wander, searching for some wit or charm or something, but I find something else: the pen explodes.
-The idiomatic "explosion" is more metaphoric than literal though, the spray of ink scrawny and pathetic, yet in perfectly catastrophic trajectory, existing in all the wrong places and moments.
+My neck squirms, eyes wander, searching for some wit or charm or something, but something else finds me: the pen explodes.
+The idiomatic explosion is more metaphoric than literal though, the spray of ink scrawny and pathetic, yet in perfectly catastrophic trajectory, existing in all the wrong places and moments.

 I am too young for innuendo to apply.
 This is real.